 Historic Prison Tour

 The Jackson Historic Prison Tour has made the front page of USA Today, The Detroit Free Press, and The Lansing State Journal.
 It has been the subject of several radio and television programs including NPR and Under the Radar Michigan.
-There’s no need to question who or why to take a prison tour.
+There’s no need to question why to take a prison tour.
 Try it!
 You’ll be swept away -- or behind bars -- in Jackson, Michigan, a prison town since 1838, when it won a battle among several Michigan cities to have Michigan's First State Prison.

 The Jackson Historic Prison Tour now begins at the Michigan Theatre, one of the three remaining theatres of the W.C.
 Butterfield Strand Theatres.
 Briefly tour the Theatre.
 Then sit back to watch a film and experience what life was like in Michigan’s First State Prison (1839-1934).
 See it on a high definition screen with surround-sound.
 Founder/Director of the tours and storyteller extraordinaire, Judy Gail Krasnow, narrates.
 Mixed with the live film as it pauses, you will hear tales told by live tour guides about colorful inmates, punishments, reforms, night keepers, wardens, prison labor and some clever plots and escapes.
 With film footage of every nook and cranny of the old building and intriguing archival photos, you see sites such as the old West Wing, solitary area, and a prison tunnel.
 The stories heard and scenes seen are memorable.